Skip to content

 Many meme coins are created with the hope of gaining popularity and exist only to be traded.
 Without any utility behind the coin, the value of the coin is dependent on its internet and social media community as well as pop culture trends.
 For these reasons, meme coins tend to be extremely volatile.

 The popularity of meme coins can be attributed to multiple factors.
 Meme coins can have unprecedented return rates – the price of Dogecoin rose 12,000% between January and May 2021.
-These extreme returns cannot be found in major cryptocurrencies like Bitcoin and Ethereum, especially not in such a small timeframe.
+These extreme returns are very rare in major, higher-cap cryptocurrencies like Bitcoin and Ethereum, especially not in such a small timeframe.

-Meme coins generally have a very low cost due to having a large and sometimes infinite supply, this allows users to own many tokens with a small investment.
-Owning millions of meme tokens feels much more significant than owning a fraction of a token.
-The low price also gives the illusion that the price has huge potential to increase.
+Meme coins generally have a very low cost due to having a large – or sometimes infinite – supply, this allows users to own many tokens with a small investment.
+Owning millions of meme tokens can feel more significant than owning a fraction of a token, as the low price also gives the illusion that the price has huge potential to increase.
 Although in some cases this is true, for most meme coins it is not.

 Elon Musk, the CEO of Tesla and SpaceX, is a major influencer in the meme coin community, especially Dogecoin.
-The value of Dogecoin has consistently skyrocketed whenever Musk has tweeted about it.
+The value of Dogecoin has consistently shifted whenever Musk has tweeted about it – or even dropped when controversies around Musk have surfaced.
 Several meme coins were also created in homage to Musk, such as Dogelon Mars, referencing Musk and his space exploration company SpaceX, and Floki Inu, the name of Musk’s Shiba Inu.

 Interesting Fact

-Elon Musk is currently being sued for $258 billion USD over alleged price manipulation of Dogecoin in 2021.
+Elon Musk was sued for over $250 billion USD due to alleged price manipulation of Dogecoin in 2021.
 The plaintiff claims that Musk used Twitter to conduct a deliberate “crypto pyramid scheme”.
+The suit was eventually dropped in 2024.

 Dogecoin (DOGE)